What Is the Difference Between Negligence and Gross Negligence in Colorado?

 For nearly 30 years, the attorneys at the Tenge Law Firm, LLC., have provided diligent representation for injury victims throughout Colorado.

 If you sustain an injury due to another person’s negligence, we will fight for the compensation and peace of mind you need.
-To schedule a free consultation, give us a call at 303-665-2929 or contact us online.
+To schedule a free consultation, give us a call at (303) 219-7377 or online.